How to exit your business via an MBO

 A management buyout or MBO is a financial transaction where someone or a group of people from the current management team, purchases the business from the owner.
 They will acquire most of all shares from shareholders and anything else associated with the business.

-To pass on a business like this is desirable to both the current business owner and the management team because the acquiring party already has extensive knowledge of the business, there is no learning curve for them to undergo, resulting in a smoother transaction and quicker completion.
+To pass on a business like this is desirable to both the current business owner and the management team.
+Because the acquiring party already has extensive knowledge of the business, there is no learning curve for them to undergo.
+This results in a smoother transaction and quicker completion.

 Positive implications of entering a management buyout: